 The Department of Educational Leadership and Policy offers graduate programs that develop thought leaders and administrators for public school, college and university settings.
 These master’s and doctoral programs focus on current and important topics, and the policies that positively influence modern education.

 Students are prepared to become leaders and role models, with extensive leadership and policy knowledge gained through research alongside faculty.
 Each program has a focus on diversity and equity of education for all students at all levels of education.
 Graduate students learn the importance of collaboration between administrators and their educational community that promotes successful learning and opportunity.

-M.Ed. in Higher Education Leadership
+M.Ed. in Higher Education Leadership and Policy

 An interdisciplinary approach to course work enables students to tailor the program of study to fit their interests while building sound theoretical foundations, self-reflection practices and practical experiences.